GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/bunbury_busselton/analysis_shutfloodgate/jatwc_to_inundation/README.md

     * The "all scenarios" zone will be very conservative, but in a way that will vary from site to site, and is difficult to quantify.

 * To make the results repeatable, and explicitly control the conservatism, we can instead limit the inundation zone to a rare exceedance-rate as defined by the PTHA results.
-    * Here we used the 1/10,000 exceedance-rate for the 84th percentile epistemic uncertainty.
-Alternative choices could be made; in the manual editing phase it was taken back to 1/2500 @ 84pc.
+    * Here we used the 1/2500 exceedance-rate for the 84th percentile epistemic uncertainty, after some initial experimentation with 1/10000 84th percentile.
-    * Visual inspection suggested that, in the Bunbury Geographe Coast zone, similar results would be obtained using the 1/10,000 exceedance-rate for the logic-tree-mean curve, rather than the 84th percentile, although the latter zone is often slightly larger.
     * Our tests to date (convergence, comparison with the offshore PTHA) suggest that this exceedance-rate is reasonably well approximated with our random scenarios (i.e. we would expect similar results if we re-ran the calculations with new random scenarios).